September 12, 2016

 “Savor Park City” Pop-up Restaurant

-PUREFOURHUNDERD presents “Savor Park City” in partnership with Culinary Crafts and Old Town Cellars.
+PUREFOURHUNDRED presents “Savor Park City” in partnership with Culinary Crafts and Old Town Cellars.
 Indulge in a multi-course Modernist Mountain West dining event, in comfort, at Park City’s acclaimed Old Town Cellars.
 Culinary Craft’s Executive Chef, Greg Reith, has set a menu featuring Old Town Cellars wines that beautifully melds the nuances of each wine with a tantalizing culinary presentation.
-Wonderful surprises await you.
+Wonderful surprises await you at this unique pop-up restaurant.

 $200/person includes dinner and wine pairings as well as tax and gratuity.
 Seating is limited.